asare4u/asare4u/README.md

 🌱 I’m currently learning **Strapi, Flutter, AWS & anything catchy**✨

-⚡ Fun fact always **designing🎨, 🎧listening to music🎵 & Surfing the internet**🌎
+⚡ Fun fact: Always **designing🎨, 🎧listening to music🎵 & Surfing the internet**🌎

 🤝 I'm open to collaborate to **open-source projects and connecting with fellow developers**👨‍💻